A dog sitting beside its owner at a table inside a coffee shop — dogs are welcome at Starbucks outdoor seating, and service dogs indoors

 A dog being offered a treat by hand — Starbucks baristas will make a free Puppuccino cup of whipped cream on request

-The Puppuccino: a free cup of whipped cream for your dog
+The Puppuccino: a free cup of whipped cream for your dog, made on request at the counter or drive-thru

-How to order a Puppuccino
+How to order a Puppuccino in 2026

-Just ask a barista for a “Puppuccino” or “pup cup” for your dog — at the counter, the drive-thru window, or as a note on a mobile order.
+Just ask a barista for a “Puppuccino” or “pup cup” for your dog— at the counter, the drive-thru window, or as a note on a mobile order.
 For drive-thru runs, see our complete Starbucks drive-thru guide.

 • Tip: hold the cup yourself and let your dog lick from it rather than putting it on the ground, so it does not tip over or get gulped in one bite.